-Aeonium plants seem to be ageless as new rosettes take the place of those that bloom and die.
+Aeonium plants seem ageless as new rosettes take the place of those who bloom and die.

 The common name of this entire genus is “Tree Houseleek” because of its growth habit.

-For the most part, it grows on a stalk or trunk rather than nestling close to the ground as do similar succulents.
+Mostly, it grows on a stalk or trunk rather than nestling close to the ground, as do similar succulents.

 Are Aeoniums Hard To Grow?